mogu-lab/probabilistic-foundations-of-ml/_sources/ethics-of-ml.md

 * What argument can you make that statistical methods aren't politically neutral?

 **Part 3:** The politics of the math behind statistics and ML.
 * As the author of *[How Eugenics Shaped Statistics](https://nautil.us/how-eugenics-shaped-statistics-238014/)* argues, statistical tests have politics for two main reasons.
 The first is that, at its heart, it enforces a binarization: either something is or isn't statistically significant.
 What are the political implications of this?
+What are the potential harms of this?
 * Second, statistical tests have politics because they encourage a fixation on difference, as opposed to magnitude.
 That is, you can find two quantities that are statistically significantly different, but in practice the fact they are different may be meaningless.
 What are the political implications of this?
+What are the potential harms of this?
 * Do we find eugenics ideals embedded in the math of other methods?
 Let's consider the MLE.
 For a regression model, we find that the MLE gives us a model that minimizes the squared error between true and observed (see the section on non-probabilistic regression):
     \begin{align}
     \frac{1}{N} \sum\limits_{n=1}^N \left(y_n^\text{observed} - y_n^\text{predicted} \right)^2.
     \end{align}
     If our data set includes points from two populations, a majority and a minority population, which population will have a better-fitting model?
 What are the political implications of this?
+What are the potential harms of this?
 * In your opinion, should we stop using these tools?
 Why or why not?

 **Part 4:** Reflection.